graphql/graphql.github.io/BLOG_STYLE_GUIDE.md

 ## ✅ Do

 - Cite sources if you reference third-party tools or documentation.
-- Avoid assumptions: don’t assume the reader knows your stack.
 - Use inclusive language: prefer "you/the user" over gendered or assumptive terms.
 - Use present tense.

 ## ❌ Don't

+- Don’t assume the reader knows your stack.
-- Overuse of metaphors.
+- Don't overuse of metaphors.
 Use them sparingly to aid understanding.
-- Outdated examples or deprecated syntax.
-- Avoid passive voice when possible.
+- Don't overuse passive voice.
+Active voice often brings more clarity.
-- Avoid future tense.
+- Don't overuse future tense.
+The present tense often brings more clarity.

 ---